LearnLib/ralib-benchmarking/README.md

 ## Running experiments

-Generally, experiments are organized in series and do configurations do not specify whih learner should be used and how many times experiments should be run.
+Generally, experiments are organized in series and configurations do not specify which learner should be used or how many times experiments should be run.
 Shell scripts exist for running individual experiments, series, and complete evaluations.